 - 9. Election of Representatives.
 Branches elect their District Representative and District Representatives elect their Regional Representatives.
-Were there are no District Representatives or where a district appointment is gapped, the voting rights will devolve to Branch Chairman within that district / region.
+Where there are no District Representatives or where a district appointment is gapped, the voting rights will devolve to Branch Chairman within that district / region.
 It is the responsibility of Regions and Districts to inform Artillery House of the nominees, which are then published in the Agenda for the next AGM where the individuals concerned are formally elected until the following Assembly.
 Retiring Representatives are eligible for re-election. - 10.
 Notification of Interim Changes.
 Artillery House is to be informed of all interim changes to Regional and District Representatives. - 11.
 Operating Procedures Guidelines.
 It is acknowledged that each Region and District will operate in the manner best suited to its own circumstances.
 A fundamental principle is that there should be close links between the RAA and the Serving Regiment at every level.
 The following guidelines are suggested: - a.
 Regional meetings are chaired by the Regional Representative and should include the representative from each District within the Region. - b.
-Regional meetings should be held as required, but not normally less than one a year. - c.
+Regional meetings should be held as required, but not normally less than one a year.
+Sub para 11a/b can be undertaken by the use of electronic means and platforms when appropriate. - c.
 District meetings are chaired, where possible, by the District Representative and should include a representative from each branch.

 - d.
 District meetings should be held as required, but not normally less than once a year.
 The pattern of District meetings should conform to those of the region but be held sufficiently beforehand to enable the District views to be voiced at the Regional meetings. - e.
-District Representatives should endeavour to visit each of their branches at least once a year and Regional Representatives as often as is practicable. - 12.
+District Representatives should endeavour to visit each of their branches at least once a year and Regional Representatives as often as is practicable. - f.
+A number of branches, districts and regions have appointed additional roles such a Regional Chairman.
+Work is ongoing to establish the scale of this issue and further guidance will be forthcoming.
+In the interim these instructions apply to all such appointments. - 12.
 Audit of Regional and District Accounts.
 Each Region and District Representative who holds funds on behalf of the RAA is to submit audited accounts to Artillery House by the 31st January each year.
-The accounts are to be maintained and audited in accordance with the principles contained in Part 5 paragraphs 23 36, the accounts should ideally be audited by someone who has worked in the banking / accountancy/bookkeeping sector or who has previously managed a Service Funds account and approved by the appropriate Regional or District committee before being submitted. - 13.
+The accounts are to be maintained and audited in accordance with the principles contained in Part 5 paragraphs 21 36, the accounts should ideally be audited by someone who has worked in the banking / accountancy/bookkeeping sector or who has previously managed a Service Funds account and approved by the appropriate Regional or District committee before being submitted. - 13.
 Refund of Travel Expenses to Regional and District Representatives.
 Regional and District Representatives are entitled to a refund of their travel expenses for journeys undertaken on official business.
 They are to complete a RAA/RACF Expenses Claim form and send it to the Association Secretary for approval.
-The expense form can be downloaded here www.thegunners.org.uk/join-us/downloads or by contacting the office. - 14.
+The expense form is available from the RAA Office. - 14.
 Regional and District Representatives will, where possible, use the cheapest form of travel.
 Travel expenses for journeys undertaken by private car will be reimbursed at the rate of motor mileage allowance authorised by the Trustee.